ionides/531w20/pomp_prep/preparation.md

 choose one geographically near you.
 In **RStudio**, you can also push the "Update" button on the "Packages" tab to accomplish this.

-The second command runs a script on my website.
+The second command runs a script which will install some packages needed to run code from the notes.
+It is probably helpful to install these.
-It will install some needed packages if these are not already installed on your system.

 -------------------------------